matter-labs-archive/reddit-demo/service-provider/docs/api_description.md

 - `/api/v0.1/related_communities` - get a list of communities related to the user.
 - `/api/v0.1/is_user_subscribed` - check for users subscription status for a certain community.
-- `/api/v0.1/set_subscription_info` - initiate the subscription process by notifying the Service Provider about created subscription wallet.
-- `/api/v0.1/add_subscription_txs` - add the pre-signed subscription transactions for automatic subscription prolongation.
+- `/api/v0.1/subscribe` - initiate subscription by providing the address of the subscription wallet and pre-signed subscription transactions for several months.
 - `/api/v0.1/granted_tokens` - check how many community tokens user can mint for a certain community.
 - `/api/v0.1/get_minting_signature` - get a signature for the minting transaction.